Murder of Elaine O'Hara

 Elaine O'Hara (17 March 1976 – c.
 22 August 2012) was an Irish childcare worker who was murdered in August 2012 by architect Graham Dwyer.
 She was last seen alive at a public park in Shanganagh, Dublin, Ireland, on 22 August.
 The remains of her body were discovered on Killakee Mountain, south of Dublin, in September 2013.
 The investigation of her disappearance and later of her death was widely reported.

 The 2015 trial and conviction of Dwyer led to the circulation of evidence concerning O'Hara's and Dwyer's involvement in the BDSM sexual subculture.
 The evidence of Dwyer's sadistic sexual practices led to the murder being called one of the most shocking crimes in Irish history.

 A subsequent appeal by Dwyer, which questioned the legal basis for retaining the mobile phone metadata (which was used in the prosecution case against him), was upheld by the Court of Justice of the European Union (CJEU).
-The outcome of this decision could have "serious implications for the investigation of serious crime across Europe", and provided a basis for further appeal by Dwyer.
+The outcome of this decision was described as having potentially "serious implications for the investigation of serious crime across Europe", and provided a basis for further appeal by Dwyer.
+Dwyer lost several appeals, in both the Court of Appeal and subsequently the Supreme Court, with the latter unanimously ruling that the evidence derived from mobile phone data was admissible at his original trial.

 Background

 Elaine O'Hara was born in Dublin on 17 March 1976 and was educated in St. Joseph of Cluny secondary school.
 She had been bullied at school.
 She had many mental health issues from her teens, and was regularly hospitalised for psychiatric care.
 She had been treated by Professor Anthony Clare, who diagnosed depression and borderline personality disorder.
-She also had asthma, diabetes and dyslexia.
+She also had asthma, diabetes, and dyslexia.
 Her mother's death in 2002 was a major setback for her, as was the sudden death of Professor Clare in 2007.

-In 2005 she moved out of her family home in Killiney to a flat in Blackrock.
-In 2008 she moved to another flat in Blackrock, before acquiring an affordable housing unit in Belarmine Plaza, Stepaside.
+In 2005, she moved out of her family home in Killiney to a flat in Blackrock.
+In 2008, she moved to another flat in Blackrock, before acquiring an affordable housing unit in Belarmine Plaza, Stepaside.
 O'Hara worked as a childcare assistant in Ballybrack and part-time in a newsagents in Blackrock.
 She was taking night classes in the town of Dún Laoghaire with the hopes of becoming a Montessori teacher.